René Préval: Election

 Préval ran again as the Lespwa candidate in the presidential election of 2006.
 The election took place after two years of international peacekeeping.
 Partial election results, released on 9 February, indicated that he had won with about 60% of the vote, but as further results were released, his share of the vote slipped just below the 50% required majority to be elected outright – thus making a run-off necessary.

 Several days of popular demonstrations in favour of Préval followed in Port-au-Prince and other cities in Haiti.
 Préval claimed that there had been fraud among the vote counts, and demanded that he be declared the winner outright of the first round.
 Protesters paralyzed the capital with burning barricades and stormed a luxury hotel — Hotel Montana, located in the affluent suburb of Pétion-Ville — to demand results from Haiti's nearly week-old election as the then ex-President Préval fell further below the 50% needed to win the presidency.
 On 16 February 2006, Préval was declared the winner of the presidential election by the Provisional Electoral Council with 51.15% of the vote, after the exclusion of "blank" ballots from the count.

 Préval was sworn in on 14 May, following Haiti's legislative run-off vote in April; he could not be sworn in until a sitting Parliament was in place.
 When he was sworn in, Préval emphasized the importance of unity, saying that division was Haiti's "main problem" and that Haitians had to "work together".
-On May 17, he nominated Jacques-Édouard Alexis, who had served as Prime Minister during Préval's first term, as Prime Minister again.
-After taking office, Préval immediately signed an oil deal with Venezuela and traveled to the United States, Cuba, and France.
+On May 17, he nominated Jacques-Édouard Alexis, who had served as prime minister during Préval's first term, as prime minister again.
+After taking office, Préval immediately signed an oil deal with Venezuela and travelled to the United States, Cuba, and France.

-Préval drew much of his support from Haiti's poorest people; he was especially widely supported in the poorest neighborhoods of Port-au-Prince.
-However, many of the poor demanded that the former President Aristide be allowed to return and that civil enterprise workers fired by the Latortue government be reinstated.
+Préval drew much of his support from Haiti's poorest people; he was especially widely supported in the poorest neighbourhoods of Port-au-Prince.
+However, many of the poor demanded that former President Aristide be allowed to return and that civil enterprise workers fired by the Latortue government be reinstated.
 This caused increasing tension in the slums of Port-au-Prince.
 Préval promised to build a massive road system which would boost trade and transportation around the country.